 Applications under general authorisation (DECT / SRD)

 The objective of proceeding with these 3 categories is to take advantage of the synergies between the above identified uses by sharing the same technical framework to foster a more efficient use of spectrum and future innovation.

+A high level of support was expressed in the responses to the Call for Inputs for placing the shortlist of potential harmonised uses of the 1900-1920 MHz and 2010-2025 MHz frequency bands (as proposed for further study in the EC Mandate) into the above 3 categories, although it became visible from the contributions that it was desirable to further investigate and clarify the technical characteristics and usage conditions for specific candidate applications during the development of the final CEPT Report.